Eslamallam/Login-Register-App/README.md

 3- run localhost ex: http://localhost:8080/regupdate/

-4- you can sign up or login
+4- you can sign up or login with (Username & password).

 5- you can change password on your profile from change password